This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Notes:

 Do not replace PWD=%_PWD_% and UID=%_UID_%.
 These are wildcards for your password and user name to keep them encrypted.
-They are replaced with your assigned credentials when the script is run.
+Your assigned credentials replace these wildcards when the script is run.

 The settings in the Connection string vary depending on your setup.

-If your data table was created using a data connector, you will likely want to remove the Driver( ... ) line, if any.
-That driver might not be on JMP Live, and when using a built-in configuration (a line like ID( "com.jmp.PLACEHOLDER" )), JMP will automatically try to find a suitable driver if one is not provided.
+If your data table was created using a data connector, you might want to remove the Driver( ... ) line, if present.
+That driver might not be on JMP Live, and when using a built-in configuration (a line like ID( "com.jmp.PLACEHOLDER" )), JMP automatically attempts to find a suitable driver if one is not provided.

-Tip: You can also use Query Builder to help create a refresh script.
-See the section on building SQL queries in the JMP Help.
+Tip: You can also use Query Builder to help create a JSL refresh script.
+See “Write a SQL Query” in the JMP Online Help.

 See All Refresh Credentials

-You can see all of your refresh credentials in JMP Live and any data tables that are using the credentials.
-At the top right, click your user icon > Settings > Credentials Image shown here.
+You can see all of your refresh credentials in JMP Live as well as any data tables that are using the credentials.
+At the upper right, click your user icon > Settings > Credentials Image shown here.

 Import Data